dorsha/lennon/README.md

 # lennon
-A Go utility for ElasticSearch and Bleve
+Go utility for ElasticSearch and Bleve